keesiemeijer/related-posts-by-taxonomy/readme.txt

 Review [Adding Related Posts After the Post Content](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/#after-content).

 = Can I include or exclude posts or terms with the widget or shortcode = Yes.
-For the widget see [this filter](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/filters/#related_posts_by_taxonomy_widget_args) and for the shortcode see the attributes [exclude-terms](https://keesiemeijer.wordpress.com/related-posts-by-taxonomy/#exclude-terms), [include_terms](https://keesiemeijer.wordpress.com/related-posts-by-taxonomy/#include-terms) and [exclude_posts](https://keesiemeijer.wordpress.com/related-posts-by-taxonomy/#exclude-posts).
+For the widget see [this filter](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/filters/#related_posts_by_taxonomy_widget_args) and for the shortcode see the attributes [terms](https://keesiemeijer.wordpress.com/related-posts-by-taxonomy/#terms), [include_terms](https://keesiemeijer.wordpress.com/related-posts-by-taxonomy/#include-terms), [exclude-terms](https://keesiemeijer.wordpress.com/related-posts-by-taxonomy/#exclude-terms) and [exclude_posts](https://keesiemeijer.wordpress.com/related-posts-by-taxonomy/#exclude-posts).

 = Can I set my own defaults for the shortcode? =
 Yes.
 Review [Setting your own defaults for the shortcode](https://keesiemeijer.wordpress.com/related-posts-by-taxonomy/recipes/#shortcode_defaults)

 = The widget only lets you choose "all taxonomies" or a single taxonomy.
-Can I make it only use the taxonomies I want? =
+Can I make it use multiple specific taxonomies? =

 Yes.
 See [this filter](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/filters/#related_posts_by_taxonomy_widget_args) on how to do that.